A Sensitivity Analysis Methodology for Rule-Based Stochastic Chemical Systems: Application Examples

 We consider a simplified, rule-based model of the formose chemistry following Andersen et al.~\cite{andersen2014generic}.
 Starting from formaldehyde and glycolaldehyde, a small set of reaction rules—aldol addition (forward/backward) and keto–enol tautomerization—generates the reaction network on-the-fly.
 We simulate the dynamics using Gillespie’s stochastic simulation algorithm as implemented in MØD.
 Our objective here is to analyze how the diversity of the chemical space depends on these reaction-type rate constants.

 The details of the experiment are as follows.
 Consistent with our motivation to keep the parameter space tractable, we assign rate parameters based on reaction types.
 Thus, the input parameters are the rate constants of the reaction rules depicted in Figure~\ref{fig:formose_rules}.
 We also equate the rate constants of the two keto-enol rules (forward and backward) such that these constitute a single input parameter.
 The observable, aimed at measuring the diversity of the chemical space, is the total number of different molecular species created throughout the simulation after a fixed simulation time.
 The initial state is composed of $500$ copies of formaldehyde and $50$ copies of glycolaldehyde.
 To limit the combinatorial explosion of compounds, the molecular size is capped at eight carbon atoms.
 Additionally, unlike in the previous example, here we utilize a simulation time limit parameter in MØD for each simulation instance.
-Further experimental design choices are: \begin{itemize} \item Initial number of simulations $N$ per input point $\mathbf{x}\in X$: $50$. \item Runtime limit for simulating each $\mathbf{x}\in X$: $300$ seconds wall clock time. \item Simulation time limit of individual simulation instances: $20$ simulation time units. \item Confidence level for margin of error calculation: $\alpha = 0.95$. \item Target angle of gradient uncertainty: $\omega=\qty{5}{\degree}$. \item Size of the perturbation $(h)$ for gradient estimation: \qty{50}{\percent} the distance between input points. \end{itemize}
+Further experimental design choices are shown below.
+Notice, like in the previous example, that both $N$ and $h$ where chosen empirically after preliminary tests with several values. \begin{itemize} \item Initial number of simulations per input point $\mathbf{x}\in X$: $N=50$. \item Runtime limit for simulating each $\mathbf{x}\in X$: $300$ seconds wall clock time. \item Simulation time limit of individual simulation instances: $20$ simulation time units. \item Confidence level for margin of error calculation: $\alpha = 0.95$. \item Target gradient-uncertainty angle: $\omega=\qty{5}{\degree}$. \item Size of the perturbation for gradient estimation: $h = 0.071$ (\qty{50}{\percent} of the distance between input points). \end{itemize}

 We note that in systems like the formose chemistry, ODE modeling would not be suitable for conducting this experiment since the reaction network is not known in advance.
 Here, we begin only with a set of initial compounds and a few reaction rules, and the chemical space is then expanded on-the-fly by MØD.
 In this context, sensitivity analysis must rely on averaging multiple simulation realizations, given that each run may explore different reaction paths.
 This stochastic approach allows us to estimate the system's overall response to changes in input parameters, without requiring a complete, static reaction network---which in the case of formose chemistry can be of substantial size---available beforehand.